FSPGrowth

 getPatternsAsDataFrame()[source]

-Storing final frequent patterns in a dataframe
+Store the discovered frequent spatial patterns in a DataFrame.

 Returns: